Mausina/2D-strategery/README.md

-This is an open source project
+This is a full open source project

 All materials can be used for your purposes, for example in commercial projects or fan projects